 Turn the pot to the center of its range of motion.
 What does the ohmmeter read now?
 Comment in you notebook.
-Remove the ohmmeter, replace the jumper to the "Connect BNC" position and reconnect the motor.
+Remove the ohmmeter and replace the yellow wire where it came from.
+See the drawing above or find the other yellow wire, they both go to the same place.